AamuApp/aamu-blog/content/posts/introduction-to-aamuapp-graphql/index.md

 ![](1709968790929.jpg)

 It has two tables: "Blog post" and "Person".
-Our GraphQL API will have these fields for this database (you can use for example [Altair GrapQL client](https://altairgraphql.dev/) to see the database schema):
+Our GraphQL API will have these fields for this database:

 ![](1709968866417.jpg)